ubc-library-rc/dataverse_utils/docs/scripts.md

   -n, --no-confirm      Don't confirm non-restricted status -t TRUNCATE, --truncate TRUNCATE

                         Left truncate file path.
 As Dataverse studies can retain directory structure, you can set an arbitrary starting point by removing the leftmost portion.
 Eg: if the TSV has a file path of /home/user/Data/file.txt, setting
                         --truncate to "/home/user" would have file.txt
                         in the Data directory in the Dataverse study.
                         The file is still loaded from the path in the spreadsheet.

                         Defaults to no truncation.
+  -o, --override

+                        Disables replacement of mimetypes for Dataverse-
+                        processable files.
+That is, files such as Excel, SPSS, etc, will have their actual mimetypes sent instead of 'application/octet-stream'.
+                        Useful when mimetypes are specified in the TSV file and the upload mimetype is not the expected result.

-  --version             Show version number and exit
+  -v, --version         Show version number and exit
 ```

 <a name='footnote' />